PabloNunes/IBM_Professional_Cert/7_Data_Visualization_with_Python/README.md

 - Waffle Charts
   - Is a visualization created to display progress towards goals
-  - Thsus making a representation based on tiles, so the more the contribuition, more tiles
+  - Thus making a representation based on tiles, so the more the contribution, more tiles
   - MatPlotLib does not have native support for Waffle Charts
 - Word Clouds
   - Is a depiction of the frequency of different words in some textual data
   - MatPlotLib does not have native support, but we can use other libs
 - Seaborn and Regression plots
   - Seaborn is based on Matplotlib
-  - It optimizes writing code comparting to MatPlotLib
+  - It optimizes writing code comparing to MatPlotLib

 ## Visualizing Geospatial Data

 - Folium
+  - A powerful library that helps creating types of Leaflet maps
+  - Enables binding of data to a map and passing visualization on the map
+  - Maps in Folium are interactive
+- Chorolopleth Maps
+  - Chorolopleth Maps are maps, which areas are shaded or patterned in proportion to the measurement of a statistical variable
+  - We can use Geojson